malwareinfosec/FiddleZAP/README.md

 With ZAP as your web proxy, you are able to flag malicious traffic based on predefined regular expressions.

-Example: Alert and highlighting when a regex matches on a string within the HTML source code of a compromised website
+Example: Alert, highlighting and tagging when a regex matches on a string within the HTML source code of a compromised website

 ![image](https://user-images.githubusercontent.com/25351665/132754774-bd5278ee-dad4-4107-bfa5-472b777fd52e.png)

 ![image](https://user-images.githubusercontent.com/25351665/132754478-ad225161-0f66-4cc7-903b-73c89817e737.png)

-There are 2 scripts (standalone, passive rules).
-The former is used to run manually on the currently loaded session (web traffic), the latter automatically runs while recording traffic.

 # Installation